 Experimentalists that require an extended z range for tall samples with heights greater than 10 – 15 µm may need to pursue an additional module on the AFM.
 AFM manufacturers have this option available at additional costs for most systems.
 By extending the z range, the experimentalist has the availability to scan samples that are considered tall at the micro-scale with little issues for out of range values or AFM piezo motor modification.
 Although these modules cost extra, some, depending on the manufacturer, can offer additional height, up to 100 µm in the z direction.
 Confocal is still possible with taller samples if the user has a long working distance, high magnification objective or is willing to use an air objective, perhaps a 20x or 40x.
 By lowering microscope objective magnification, the working distance increases, gaining distance to view the apex of a taller sample.
 This modification to a lower magnification objective will sacrifice resolution.
 In the Conpokal setup referred to in this manuscript, the 60x TIRF (total internal reflection fluorescence) objective has a working distance of near 100 µm past the coverslip of the glass-bottomed sample dish.

 In regard to the confocal microscope referred to in this manuscript, a few important stipulations are discussed.
 The confocal system used for the production of the figures in this manuscript implemented a 60x TIRF oil objective with a numerical aperture of 1.49.
-Lasers lines at 405 nm, 488 nm and 568 nm excitation wavelengths were used for live cell sample imaging, shown in Figure 3 and Figure 4.
+Laser lines at 405 nm, 488 nm and 561 nm excitation wavelengths were used for live cell sample imaging, shown in Figure 3 and Figure 4.
 The diffraction limit of the confocal microscope can be determined by using the Abbe Resolution equation, Abbe Resolution(x,y) = λ/2NA, where λ is the excitation wavelength for Alexa 488, at 488 nm, and NA is the numerical aperture for the confocal condenser, which is 0.3.
 Therefore, an axial resolution of 272 nm is determined.
 For epifluorescence imaging, two cases are considered to determine the resolution where the pinhole is set to one airy unit (AU) and 0.5 AU.
 In the latter case, the pinhole is closed down such that significant light loss occurs, but the resolution increases.
 The confocal software calculates lateral native and axial native resolutions at 170 nm and 290 nm for the pinhole at 0.5 AU, and 200 nm and 370 nm for the pinhole at 1 AU, respectively.
 Spherical aberrations introduced in the system can be accounted for through a deconvolution process to increase contrast and resolution in microscope images.
 Due to the diffraction limitations that are inherent with confocal microscopes, the confocal image of the bacteria colony in Figure 6 lacks the matching resolution for the detail seen in the AFM scan of bacteria in Figure 5.
 AFM provides access to nanoscale features and detail that is difficult to capture with a confocal microscope.
 However, depending on the required fluorescence resolution needed, Figures 5 & 6 demonstrate the applicability of the Conpokal technique to microbes in addition to eukaryotic cells.